 12.1.7 The Council recognises that to be effective the Local Plan needs to be kept up to date.
 The national Planning Practice Guidance (PPG) indicates that plans will need to be reviewed, either in whole or part, at least every five years.
 'Fixing our broken housing market', the Housing White Paper (DCLG February 2017) indicates that this may become a statutory requirement.
-The Council will undertake a partial or full Monitoring and review of the Local Plan to take account of significant changes to national policy where relevant and in the following circumstances:
+Policies in the Local Plan, including the spatial strategy, will be reviewed to assess whether they need updating at least five years from adoption and, where necessary, they will be updated.
+This review process will take account of any significant changes to national policy and changing circumstances affecting the District.
+The Council will undertake a partial or full Monitoring and review of the Local Plan to take account of significant changes to national policy where relevant and In addition an early Local Plan update (full or partial) will be initiated in the following circumstances: